ponsoc/sqlite-data-generator/README.md

 ## Debugging

-To enable debugging set the `DEBUG` environment variable to `sqllite-data-generator`
+To enable debugging set the `DEBUG` environment variable to `sqlite-data-generator`

 ## Roadmap